 Are Affirmations Biblical?

 You will need to ask yourself if the affirmation in question is in line with Scripture.
-In order to know that, you will need to know God’s Word.
-Satan is sly and cunning, so we need to be watchful of what lies can sneak into our lives.
-I would ultimately say that affirmations are definitely biblical only as long as they are based on God’s truth.
+In order to know that, you will need to know the Word of God.
+Satan is sly and cunning, so we need to be watchful of what lies can sneak into our thoughts and lives.
+I would ultimately say that affirmations are definitely biblical only as long as they are based on biblical truths.
 John 17:17 reminds us that God’s word is truth.

-- Overcome low self-esteem.
+• Overcome low self-esteem.
 Often as women, we tend to put ourselves down and compare ourselves to those who look like they have it all together.
 We feel like we’re failing and can never measure up.
+The mom guilt creeps in.
 Speaking God’s truth into our lives can help us overcome Satan’s attacks in this area.

-- Overcome anxiety.
+• Overcome anxiety.
 Did you know that the command mentioned in the Bible most often is “fear not” or some form of it?
 As sinful humans, we forget how big our God is and get overwhelmed by this life on earth.
 We get worried and anxious.
 We forget that He is in control.
-Positive affirmations that are based on the Bible can help us overcome that.
+Positive affirmations that are based on the Bible can help us overcome that in a powerful way.

-- Speak truth into your life.
-Whatever lies this world or even our own thoughts and desires tell us, we can combat those with affirmations that speak truth into our lives.
-We can remind ourselves that we can trust in God.
+• Speak truth into your life.
+Whatever lies this world or even our own thoughts and desires tell us, we can combat them with affirmations that speak truth into our lives.
+We can remind ourselves that we can trust in God, which will make a significant impact.

-- Encourage positive thoughts.
-Normal affirmations are supposed to change our thoughts from negative to positive.
+• Encourage positive thoughts.
+Normal affirmations are supposed to change our thoughts from negative thoughts to positive ones.
 Repeating a positive statement may have some benefit, however, as sinful humans, we can’t do this on our own.
-Using God and His Word will have the power to change us in the right direction.
+Using God and His Word is the best way to help us tap into the power of God’s Spirit.
+This will change us in the right direction and help us to become a better mother at the same time.

 Biblical Affirmations for Women